 PWGSC uses Piwik to improve its web site and the information collected is disclosed and stored on a PWGSC controlled server and is not shared with an external third party service provider.
 When your computer requests a PWGSC Web page, our institution collects the following types of information that helps us to understand user trends:

 - the originating IP address

 - the date and time of the request

 - the number of requests per visit

 - the page(s) visited

-PWGSC uses Anolog internally and retains information collected for Web analytics for a maximum period of 18 months.
+PWGSC uses Piwik internally and retains information collected for Web analytics for a maximum period of 18 months.
 After this period, the information must be disposed of in accordance with the Standard on Privacy and Web Analytics and as authorized by the Librarian and Archivist of Canada.
 The information is not disclosed to an external third party service provider.

 Information used for the purpose of Web analytics is collected pursuant to the Financial Administration Act.
 Such data may be used for communications and information technology statistical purposes, audit, evaluation, research, planning and reporting.
 For more information on how your privacy is safeguarded in relation to web analytics, see the Standard on Privacy and Web Analytics.

 Protecting the Security of Government of Canada Websites